Chairman, President and Chief Executive Officer

 As a distinguished graduate of the U.S. Air Force Academy, Taiclet earned bachelor’s degrees in engineering and international relations.
 He also holds a master’s degree from Princeton University, where he was awarded a fellowship at the Princeton School of Public and International Affairs.

-He is a member of the Council on Foreign Relations, the National Space Council’s Users Advisory Group, and the Business Council.
+He is a board member of the Council on Foreign Relations and a member of the National Space Council’s Users Advisory Group (UAG) and the Business Council.
 In June 2022, the U.S. Secretary of Commerce appointed Taiclet private sector co-chair of the U.S.-India CEO Forum.
 He is an associate fellow of the American Institute of Aeronautics and Astronautics (AIAA).
 Taiclet serves on the board of directors of Catalyst and Mass General Brigham.
 He also serves on the board of trustees of Brigham and Women’s Hospital.